 ‘Love jihad’: Uttar Pradesh Cabinet clears ordinance to check cases of forced conversions

-State Cabinet Minister Siddharth Nath Singh said the ordinance was against unlawful religious conversions.
+State Cabinet Minister Siddharth Nath Singh said the ordinance has a maximum penalty of Rs 50,000 and 10 year jail term to prevent unlawful conversions.

 The Uttar Pradesh Cabinet on Tuesday cleared an ordinance to check “love jihad” cases, Times Now reported.
 “Love jihad” is a conspiracy theory used by right-wing groups who accuse Muslim men of converting Hindu women by marriage.

 State Cabinet Minister Siddharth Nath Singh said the ordinance was against unlawful religious conversions, reported ANI.
+Singh said the ordinance provides for jail term of 1 to 5 years with Rs 15,000 penalty for forceful religious conversion.
+For conversions of minors and women of Scheduled Castes and Scheduled Tribes community, there will be jail term of 3 to 10 years with Rs 25,000 penalty.

+In cases of forced mass conversions, the ordinance has provisions for jail term of 3 to 10 years with Rs 50,000 fine.
+Significantly, Singh said if an individual wants to marry after converting into any other religion, they will need to take permission from the district magistrate two months before the wedding.

 This came a day after the Allahabad High Court struck down a previous order that religious conversions only for the sake of marriage were unacceptable, saying that decision was “not good in law”.
+A division bench of Justices Vivek Agarwal and Pankaj Naqvi noted that interference in a personal relationship would constitute a serious encroachment into the right to freedom of choice of two individuals.

+“To disregard the choice of a person who is of the age of majority would not only be antithetic to the freedom of choice of a grown up individual but would also be a threat to the concept of unity in diversity,” the court said.
+The observations were made when the High Court quashed a case filed against a Muslim man by the parents of his wife, who converted to Islam last year to marry him.

 Uttar Pradesh Chief Minister Adityanath had referred to the judgement on November 1, as the basis for a new law that would criminalise “love jihad”.
 Soon, other Bharatiya Janata Party-ruled states like Haryana, Madhya Pradesh, Karnataka and Assam announced that they were considering similar laws.